js2xxx/owned-pin/README.md

-Owned Pin
+# Owned Pin

 This crate deals with data which is owned by some entity but (maybe) immovable in memory.
+It is inspired by R-value references in C++.

 See [the documentation](https://docs.rs/owned-pin/) for more information.

-# Examples
+## Examples

 With `Pin<P>` only, we cannot guarantee the move semantics of the value.